ibm-cloud-docs/pattern-db2-sap-vpc/reference-architecture.md

 Many organisations run SAP applications using an IBM Db2 database to support the SAP instance.
 This pattern describes a highly available implementation of both SAP and Db2 to deliver a resilient solution to meet an organisation's business needs.

 SAP systems are often mission-critical for the organisations that use them.
-Simply providing a highly-available SAP Application Server will offer little benefit unless the underlying database - IBM Db2 in this case - is also made highly available.
+Simply providing a highly-available SAP Application Server will offer minimal benefit unless the underlying database - IBM Db2 in this case - is also made highly available.
 The architecture for this pattern provides a highly available database layer which underpings a highly available application server layer running within {{site.data.keyword.Bluemix}} Virtual Private Cloud.

 ## Architecture diagram
 {: #architecture-diagram}